cloudnonic/careers/jobs/semi-senior-frontend-react-developer.md

-We are looking for a:
+:shipit:We are looking for a:

 # Semi-Senior Frontend React Developer
-# Contractor Fulltime
+### Contractor Fulltime

 Cloudnonic, an international fully remote cloud and software service company, is looking for a Semi-Senior Frontend Developer to join our awesome team.
 Be part of something special and make our European and North American clients happy by developing customized cloud-native systems in a variety of industries using the latest technologies.